rudrakabir/voice-memos-exporter/README.md

 4. **Export**: Click 'Export Selected' and choose your destination folder
 5. **Done**: Your recordings will be exported with original quality preserved

+## FAQ

+### Why do you need Full Disk Access?
+macOS requires Full Disk Access to read the Voice Memos database.
+This is a security feature of macOS to protect your privacy.

+### Where are my exported files saved?
+You choose the destination folder during export.
+Files are saved with their original names, with numbers added if duplicates exist.

+### Do you collect any data?
+No. Voice Memos Exporter works completely offline and does not collect or transmit any data.

 ## Privacy & Security

 - Works completely offline
-- No data is collected or transmitted
+- No data collection or transmission
-- Requires Full Disk Access (macOS security requirement)
-- Read-only access to your Voice Memos database
+- Read-only access to Voice Memos

-## Troubleshooting

-### Full Disk Access

-If you see a permissions error:

-1. Click 'Open Security Settings' in the dialog
-2. Navigate to Privacy & Security > Full Disk Access
-3. Click the lock to make changes
-4. Add Voice Memos Exporter to the allowed applications
-5. Restart the application

-### Common Issues

-- **No recordings showing**: Ensure Full Disk Access is granted
-- **Export failed**: Check destination folder permissions
-- **Search not working**: Try restarting the application
+- Source code available for audit

-## Support
+## Contributing

-For bug reports or feature requests, please open an issue on GitHub.
+We welcome contributions!
+Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details.

 ## License

-MIT License - feel free to modify and use this software as you like.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

-Developed by Rudra Kabir
+Developed with ❤️ by Rudra Kabir